OndrejNevole/ActisProject1/README.md

  	mvn package

   This should create a .jar file ("ActisProject1/target/main-....jar) \
-  To run this use the command:
+  To run it use this command:

   	java -jar main-....jar